 Motor Insurance

-With fuel prices up again, motorists are on track to spend well over £1,000 on petrol or diesel per car this year.
+Fuel prices are skyrocketing again, and at these rates motorists are on track to spend well over £1,000 on petrol or diesel per car this year.
 See how much gas a typical petrol or diesel car guzzles each year and find out what you'll spend depending on your average mileage and the fuel efficiency of your own car.

 Car Insurance

 Fuel is one of the biggest costs of car ownership next to the cost of car insurance, consuming a significant portion of the typical household budget.
-See how much motorists really spend at the pump each year.
+And in April 2026, gas rates are skyrocketing again.
+See how much motorists are on track to spend at the pump this year.

 Average Cost of Petrol per Litre

-The gap between petrol and diesel is now a touch wider than historically—over the past 10 years, diesel averaged 5.9p/l more expensive than petrol, but now the gap is around 6.7p/l, making diesel less appealing than it was when the gap was smaller a year or so ago.
+The gap between petrol and diesel is now much wider than historically—over the past 10 years, diesel averaged 5.9p/l more expensive than petrol, but now the gap has widened to 27.74p/l, making diesel less appealing compared to when the gap is smaller.

 chart showing the average cost of petrol and diesel per litre in the UK